 #3 Be a Social Butterfly!

-But what I’m actually referring to here is to build up a social presence to then start reaching out to others in your industry.
+But what I’m referring to here is to build up a social presence and start reaching out to others in your industry.

-But it can also help build up your knowledge and ensuring you are in the best place to offer high-quality content and monetising your blog.
+But it can also help build up your knowledge and ensure you are in the best place to offer high-quality content and monetise your blog.